Zonotora/mindpalace/src/pages/networking/keywords.md

 # HMAC
 Keyed-Hashing for Message Authentication.
 A standard for message authentication with MAC.
+It involves a cryptographic hash function and a secret cryptographic key to verify the integrity and authenticity of a message simultaneously.

 # CBC MAC
 Cipher Block Chaining MAC.